mathewsanders/Covid-19-Playground/README.md

 ## Usage

-The model expects a csv file in the playground resources folder with cumulative confirmed deaths for each day.
+The model expects a csv file in the playground resources folder with cumulative confirmed and probable deaths for each day.

 The model can then be created with a range of paramaters to represent the model.
 These are all optional, and default values are used if custom values are not provided.